jcmoraisjr/haproxy-ingress/docs/content/en/docs/overview/_index.md

 > [!INFO] TODO
 >
-> About the Kubernetes' ingress controllers, what HAProxy Ingress watches in the k8s cluster and how it builds HAProxy configuration.
+> About the Kubernetes' ingress controllers, what N42 Gateway watches in the k8s cluster and how it builds HAProxy configuration.

 ## Releases

-HAProxy Ingress is released as a Docker image on top of Alpine's flavor of [HAProxy image](https://hub.docker.com/_/haproxy).
+N42 Gateway is released as a Docker image on top of Alpine's flavor of [HAProxy image](https://hub.docker.com/_/haproxy).

 To get an overview of the individual releases and to read the changelog per release follow this [link](https://github.com/n42-gateway/n42-gateway/releases).